threader/OneFileLinux/README.md

 ### Why?

 Because we can?
-(Thank you original author btw! - and theregister.co.uk for the article on OFL!)
+(Thank you original author btw! - and [theregister.co.uk](https://www.theregister.com/2024/09/09/onefilelinux_esp_distro/) for that article, I would never have known about OFL w/o.)

 This can be useful when you need Linux on bare metal, in case of emergency, to boot/chroot further into encrypted volumes and images etc. file hashing for securely booting onwards etc.